-Participation (20%)
+Participation (15%)

 Participation goes well beyond attendance.
 In includes thoughtful engagement with all parts of the class.
 This course is taught around class discussion, debate, and activities.
-This means we will all be dependent on each other's efforts to prepare for and engage in class activities and have a worthwhile learning experience.
-Each class session's participation will be graded as following:
+This means we will all be dependent

 - 2 points: Active, thoughtful participation demonstrating understanding of the assigned material and current events.
 Full participation in classroom activities, discussion of readings. - 1 point: Attendance with little or no participation in class. - 0 points: Unexcused absence (beyond 1 allowable unexcused absence)